 Increase recycled content in plastic packaging

-The Ellen MacArthur Foundation’s Plastic Pact Network includes national plastic pacts in the UK, France, Chile, the Netherlands, South Africa, Portugal, the US, Poland and Canada.
-Regional pacts include the European Plastics Pact and the Australia, New Zealand and Pacific Islands (ANZPAC) Plastics Pact.
+The Plastic Pact Network convened by the Ellen MacArthur Foundation and WRAP, includes national plastic pacts in the UK, France, Chile, Kenya, South Africa, Portugal, the US, Poland and Canada, Colombia and India.
+Regional pacts include the Australia, New Zealand and Pacific Islands (ANZPAC) Plastics Pact.

 Lessons learnt and best practices are exchanged across regions to accelerate the transition to a circular economy for plastics.